vjoel/tupelo/README.md

 Applications
 =======

-Tupelo is a flexible base layer for various distributed programming patterns and techniques: job queues, shared config and state, load balancing, service discovery, in-memory data grids, dataflow, map-reduce, and both optimistic and lock/lease concurrency models .
+Tupelo is a flexible base layer for various distributed programming patterns and techniques: job queues, shared configuration and state, load balancing, service discovery, in-memory data grids, dataflow, map-reduce, and both optimistic and lock/lease concurrency models .
 The examples explore these patterns in simple forms.

 Tupelo can be used to impose a unified transactional structure and distributed access model on a mixture of programs and languages (polyglot computation) and a mixture of data stores (polyglot persistence), with consistent replication.